 It makes sense for lots of reasons: retailers can spread demand over multiple days, reducing the stress on their sites and delivery partners; deals are more likely to stand out if every single rival isn’t offering discounts on the same day; and it can make what’s really just a sale seem much bigger than it actually is.

-So don’t be surprised if Black Friday 2018 is also Black Friday Deals Week 2018, Two Black Fridays and a Cyber Monday Outside Ebbing, Missouri 2018, Three Black Fridays And A Baby on Cyber Monday 2018 on the next site you click on - they all want to make a big deal of this time.
+So don’t be surprised if Black Friday 2018 is also Black Friday Deals Week 2018 for one retailer, Two Black Fridays and a Cyber Monday Outside Ebbing, Missouri 2018 for another and Three Black Fridays And A Baby on Cyber Monday 2018 on the next site you click on - they all want to make a big deal of this time.

 What that means in practice is that having a trusted guide is even more important than in previous years.
 Our Black Friday 2018 and Cyber Monday 2018 deals pages are the places where we’ll separate the genuine bargains from the old-stock shuffle and the ever popular 'Ridiculous RRP so it looks like a big discount' nonsense.